tacatac/archnosh/README.md

 Creating preset files for these units will also ensure their enabled/disabled status in case of package upgrades.

+Also make sure to check the presets provided by the chosen `nosh-run-debian-X-base` package, they will activate *some* services by default.

 #### nosh system and service manager: nosh-run-system-manager

 For a fully nosh-managed system i.e. nosh running as the init process and service manager, install the following packages: